pkazmierczak/new-animals/animals/kulka.md

 Hello, this is Kulka my cat.
 It is not true that he is fat, he indeed exercises on a regular basis.

+It is a cute black and white cat.

 ![](kulka.jpeg)